-Home > IT Monitoring > Health > IoT use in healthcare grows but has some pitfalls
+Home > IT Monitoring > Healthcare IT Monitoring > IoT use in healthcare grows but has some pitfalls

 The future looks bright for the use of IoT in Healthcare.
 The global portable and remote patient monitoring market alone is expected to reach $43 billion by 2027.
 The Covid-19 pandemic has accelerated this scenario.
 According to IDC, by the end of this year, seven of the top ten wrist wearables companies will have launched algorithms capable of early detection of potential signs of infectious diseases.